AlPazos/WT-OVR-Bridge/README.md

-# tkstrike-bridge
+# TkSrtrike Bridge

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project has not beneficial purpose, it is just me aplying the knowledge I have abaout Java, Quarkus and REST to create a simple bridge between the [TkStrike](

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.